-Dev eloping the entity's capacity How the Council achieves this: 50.51.52.53.
+Dev reloping the entity's capacity How the Council achieves this: 50.51.52.53.
 Reviewing operations, performance and use of assets on a regular basis to ensure their continuing effectiveness.
 Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how the Council's resources are allocated so that outcomes are achieved effectively and efficiently.
 Recognising the benefits of partnerships and collaborative working where added value can be achieved.
 Developing and maintaining an effective workforce plan to enhance strategic allocation of resources.
-Annual Performance Report.
-(50,51) Recovery Strategy.
-(50,51) Agreed Council's Capital Strategy & Asset Management Plan.
-(50,51) Review of the Council's People, Digital and Customer Strategy.
-(50) Audit Wales Audit Summary.
-(51,52) Sustainability of services through collaborative working with partners.
-(52) Endorsed and approved People Strategy and associated action plan.
-(53) Transition plan management, workforce succession plans and service resilience and efficiency statements.
-(53) reloping the capability of the entity's leadership and er individuals How the Council achieves this: 54.
-55. Developing protocols to ensure that elected and appointed leaders negotiate their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained.
-Publishing a statement that specifies the types of decisions delegated to the Cabinet and those reserved for the collective decision making of the Council.
-Our Constitution and Scheme of Delegation are under regular review and set out the arrangements for our governance (54, 55, 56 and 57) Ability to respond to change demands through flexibilities within the Senior Management structure (57) Individual corporate and services specific induction and support for all employees in new jobs.
-Bespoke induction and support for elected Members.
-(58)
+Annual Performance Report (50,51) Council Plan Performance Monitoring (50,51) Agreed Council's Capital Strategy & Asset Management Plan (50,51) Review of the Council's People and Customer Care Policy Statement & Standards (50) Audit Wales Audit Summary (51,52) Strategic and/or regional partnerships/forums - for example, Public Services Board (52) Endorsed and approved People and Organisational Develoment Strategy and associated action plan (53) Transition plan management, workforce planning assessments (including succession plans) and service resilience and efficiency statements (53) reloping the capability of the entity's leadership and er individuals